 - Cornish Metals to issue 7,000,000 common shares to the Sellers ("Closing Shares") immediately upon receipt of shareholder and applicable regulatory approval of the Side Letter (issued October 29, 2021 in satisfaction of this commitment); - In addition to the Closing Shares, a total of US\$9,750,000 were to be paid in common shares (the "Milestone Shares") as certain milestones are reached.
 The Milestone Shares are as follows: - Cornish Metals to make a US\$4,750,000 payment in common shares upon closing of the financing for the dewatering of the mine at the South Crofty Tin Project.
-On May 31, 2022, the Company issued 20,298,333 common shares to the Sellers satisfying the deferred consideration payment equivalent to an amount of US\$4,750,000.
-This payment represents consideration equivalent to an amount of US\$4,750,000 (\$6,089,500 at a US dollar / Canadian dollar exchange rate of 1.2820) at a deemed price of \$0.30 per common share.
-The deemed price was the same price under which Canadian investors subscribed to the Offering pursuant to the terms of the Side Letter; and - Cornish Metals to make a US\$5,000,000 payment in common shares upon making a decision to proceed with the development and / or construction of a mine either at the South Crofty Tin Project or at the United Downs property.
+Following completion of the Offering on May 24, 2022 (Note 13), the Company issued 20,298,333 common shares to the Sellers on May 31, 2022 satisfying the deferred consideration payment equivalent to an amount of US\$4,750,000; and - Cornish Metals to make a US\$5,000,000 payment in common shares upon making a decision to proceed with the development and / or construction of a mine either at the South Crofty Tin Project or at the United Downs property.

-The future issuance of the Milestone Shares by the Company is subject to TSX-V approval prior to such issuance with the TSX-V determining the acceptability of the pricing of the Milestone Shares at the time of such approval b) Cornish Lithium exploration option agreement
+The future issuance of the Milestone Shares by the Company is subject to TSX-V approval prior to such issuance with the TSX-V determining the acceptability of the pricing of the Milestone Shares at the time of such approval.